pkardas/notes/books/pragmatic-programmer.md

 - interfaces and protocols - these declarations create no code.
 We can use them to create types, and any class that implements the appropriate interface will be compatible with that type.
-- delegation - has-a is better than is-a.If parent has 20 methods, and the subclass wants to make use of just 2 of them, its objects will still have the other 18 just lying around and callable.
+- delegation - has-a is better than is-a.
+If parent has 20 methods, and the subclass wants to make use of just 2 of them, its objects will still have the other 18 just lying around and callable.
 - mixins and traits - use them to share functionality.
 The basic ide is simple, we want ot be able to extend classes and objects with new functionality without using inheritance.
 So we create a set of these functions, give that set a name, and then somehow extend a class with them.